CodeYourFuture/syllabus/docs/html-css/week-2/homework.md

 sidebar_label: Homework
 ---

-You can find the homework for this week [here](https://github.com/CodeYourFuture/HTML-CSS-Homework)

 ## 1) Complete Flexbox Froggy (3 hours)

 Flexbox Froggy is a really fun way of learning how Flexbox works.